ganeti/nbma/doc/design-1.0.rst

   of the master candidates
 - Note it has just sent a request and it is waiting for an answer for the target instance
-- Forward the GRE packet to a peer that knows its final destination, if known.
-  (this step is just an optimization to avoid stalling the communication until the optimized route is in place)
+- Forward the GRE packet to a peer that knows its final destination, if known, or discard the packet. (this step is just an optimization to avoid stalling the communication until the optimized route is in place)

 Upon receiving a response ganeti-nld will:
 - Check the hmac signature on the response, and if valid: